subatomicglue/ankh/suba_engine/architecture.md

 ### Definition Schema:
 All Defs are defined in this way
-- `id` is optional, but must be UNIQUE (exception (or auto uniquify the name) if not unique; will get assigned a GUID if not supplied)
+- `id` is optional, but must be UNIQUE (exception thrown if not unique; will get assigned a unique GUID if not supplied)
 - `config` is mandatory
 ```
 "<AssetType>Def": { id: "<DefName>", "config": <config> }